tim-barc/MedusaGuard_docs/README.md

 ![image](https://github.com/user-attachments/assets/9a416300-d66e-43e0-93bc-e867b4405b81)
 When configuring the target, make sure to use the targets.txt file found in the MedusaGuard directory and in this instance, because we are scanning a Windows environment click SMB authentication and select the credentials you made previously:
 ![image](https://github.com/user-attachments/assets/39f6f3d1-08df-46b5-8425-bcce76f56d04)
 It is recommended to create an account in your environment specially for vulnerability scanning that has access to systems you wish to scan.
-To run the scan in MedusaGuard, all you need to do is **make sure to make the target name in MedusaGuard the same as what you made on the GVM interface**.
+To run the scan in MedusaGuard, all you need to do is **make the target name in MedusaGuard the same as what you made on the GVM interface**.
 Also make sure to have the same assets in the targets.txt file and execute the scan as normal.

 <sup><span style="font-size: xxx-small;">[Back to top](#-table-of-contents)</span></sup>
 ---